 But, usage doesn’t just happen.
 The philosophy of too many companies in this space is to get members on the books with a small monthly fee, without concern given to whether people use the service or not (it’s no wonder why many don’t offer client reporting).

 Our strategy is to be a member-focused brand that drives use and helps people truly control their healthcare.
-Through the freshbenies Member Engagement System, we encourage members to use services like telehealth, doctors online, advocacy, and savings networks for Rx, Dental, Vision, Chiropractic and more.
+Through the freshbenies Member Engagement System, we encourage members to use services like advocacy, telehealth, behavioral telehealth, and savings networks for Rx, Dental and Vision.
 Each use drives an average savings of $442.
 If employees use the services, employers will be happy to pay for it, and brokers will install it as a valuable strategy.
 Plus, you can report the savings, which leads me to the next point.

 2. Use data to tell the story